Skip to main content

 Running the node

-To automatically download and import a snapshot, start the node with the --init-from-snapshot switch and the network to use, as in this example:
+To automatically download and import a snapshot, start the node with the --init-from-snapshot switch and the network and mode to use, as in this example:

 octez-evm-node run observer \